TinoDidriksen/cv/README.md

 Advanced spelling and grammar checker

 Integrating a Perl and C++ backend with a MS Office proofing tool.
-Designed the project&#39;s website: http://ordret.com/
+Designed the project's website: http://ordret.com/

 ---